teckel12/LuaTelemetry/.github/ISSUE_TEMPLATE/Not_enough_memory.md

 https://github.com/iNavFlight/LuaTelemetry/wiki/Installation

 2) The other possible problem is that you're trying to use other Lua scripts on the same model.
 While you can have multiple scripts on the same model, there's not much memory to work with on the Taranis transmitters.
 For example, if you're trying to use the Betaflight Tx lua script as well as Lua Telemetry, you'll probably run out of memory.
-If VTx control is desired, use [Taranis VTx](https://github.com/teckel12/Taranis-VTx) that uses less memory and allows for Lua Telemetry and VTx scripts to run together.
+If VTx control is desired, use [Taranis VTx](https://github.com/teckel12/Taranis-VTx) which uses less memory and allows for Lua Telemetry and VTx scripts to run together.

 3) Too many unused models.
 Each model slot setup in your transmitter takes up valuable memory.
 Many times models are backed up to tweak settings without deleting the backups when finished.
 By deleting unused models, memory is freed that can be used for other things, like Lua scripts.